lorensen/VTKExamples/src/VTKBook/08Chapter8.md

 **Dataset to Global Coordinates**

 Transforming between dataset coordinates and global coordinates is straightforward.
 We start by identifying a primary cell using the cell id and sub-id.
 Then the global coordinates are generated from the parametric coordinates by using the interpolation functions of Equation 8-4.
-Given cell points pi = pi(xi, yi, zi) the global coordinate p is simply
+Given cell points $p_i = p_i(x_i, y_i, z_i)$ the global coordinate $p$ is simply

 $$
 \begin{equation*}